marcusoftnet/marcusoftnet.github.io/_posts/2017-11-16-that-silly-habit-is-what-you-are.md

 ---
 layout: post
-title: "Don't skip hack days - that silly habit is what you are"
+title: Don't skip hack days - that silly habit is what you are
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-11-16 15:47:27
 tags: